-The administrator also provides medical information to qualified users and safeguards confidential patient data.
+The HIM administrator also provides medical information to qualified users and safeguards confidential patient data.
 Administrative duties assigned to this health professional include responsibility for subordinate personnel, capital equipment selection, systems design and analysis, hospital committee activities, and budget management.

-Students acquire knowledge of medical science, disease classification and coding, record management, health information systems, information technology, and organization and management.
+Students pursuing Health Information Management acquire knowledge of medical science, disease classification and coding, record management, health information systems, information technology, and organization and management.
 Course work is integrated with clinical practice experience in the health information management departments of affiliated hospitals, so that the student can develop the organizational and managerial skills required to administer an efficient health information management department.

 The prerequisite course work listed below prepares the student to apply to the Bachelor of Science in Health Information Management program offered in the College of Applied Health Sciences.
 If admitted to the program, students will complete two additional years (three years, if part-time) of undergraduate study in the College of Applied Health Sciences to obtain the bachelor’s degree.
 Completion of pre-health information management course work does not guarantee admission to the College of Applied Health Sciences.

 59-60 semester hours, exclusive of basic military science, distributed as follows: